-- National Health and Medical Research Council Australian code for the care and use of animals for scientific purposes 8th edition 2013
+- National Health and Medical Research Council's Australian code for the care and use of animals for scientific purposes 8th edition 2013

 - Victorian Code of Practice for the housing and care of laboratory mice, rats, guinea pigs and rabbits.

-Full details of the Scientific Procedures Premises Licence conditions may be found under Regulation 92 of the Prevention of Cruelty to Animals Regulations 2019.
-These conditions will also be listed on the licence.
+Full details of the Scientific Procedures Premises Licence conditions may be found under Regulation 107 of the Prevention of Cruelty to Animals Regulations 2019.

 Extensive penalties are provided for under the POCTA Act for breaches of licence conditions.